Konstantinovy Lázně: Sights

-A landmark of Konstantinovy Lázně is the Church of Our Lady of Lourdes.
+The main landmark of Konstantinovy Lázně is the Church of Our Lady of Lourdes.
 It was built in 1899 as a chapel.
 In 2000, it became a church.

 The Church of the Nativity of Saint John the Baptist is located in Okrouhlé Hradiště.
 It was originally a medieval church, rebuilt in the Baroque style and then in the second half of the 19th century.

 The Church of Saint Barbara is located in Šipín.
 The original church was built in the Gothic style in the 14th century, but at the beginning of the 18th century, it was in a desolate state.
 The current late Baroque church was built on its site in the second half of the 18th century.
 The tower was rebuilt in the Neo-Romanesque style in the mid-19th century.

 The ruins of the Gutštejn Castle are located in the southern part of the municipal territory.
 It was founded in the early 14th century, but from the mid-16th century, it has uninhabited.
 A few walls and a bergfried have been preserved.

 On the hill Hradišťský kopec is the gord Hradišťský vrch, dating from Late Bronze Age.
 It was once the second largest gord in western Bohemia.
 It is significant for its area of 50.1 ha and the density of archaeological finds.
 For its value, this archaeological site is protected as a national cultural monument.